opensearch-project/documentation-website/_opensearch/rest-api/document-apis/delete-by-query.md

 terminate_after | Integer | The maximum number of documents OpenSearch should process before terminating the request. timeout | Time | How long the operation should wait from a response from active shards.
-Default is `1m`. version | Boolean | Whether to include the document version as a match. wait_for_active_shards | Integer | The number of shards that must be active before OpenSearch executes the operation.
+Default is `1m`. version | Boolean | Whether to include the document version as a match. wait_for_active_shards | String | The number of shards that must be active before OpenSearch executes the operation.
 Valid values are `all` or any integer up to the total number of shards in the index.
 Default is 1, which is the primary shard.

 ## Request body